AntoineMeheut/Rokc-Mk2/README.md

 # openshift_deployment_type=openshift-enterprise

 # WARNING: only disable these checks in LAB/TEST environments(Do not use in production)
+# The master node must have 16 Gb of memory and it works fine with 8 Gb
 openshift_disable_check="disk_availability,memory_availability"

 ###########################################################################
 ### OpenShift Registries Locations
 ###########################################################################
-# use HTPasswd for authentication
+# Use HTPasswd for authentication
 openshift_master_identity_providers=[{'name': 'htpasswd_auth', 'login': 'true', 'challenge': 'true', 'kind': 'HTPasswdPasswordIdentityProvider'}]

 ###########################################################################
 ### OpenShift Master Vars
 ###########################################################################
-# define default sub-domain for Master node
+# Define default sub-domain for Master node applications
 openshift_master_default_subdomain=apps.hal9000.com

 ###########################################################################
-# image for a cluster with a working registry-console in 3.11
+# Image for a cluster with a working registry-console in 3.11
+# Because the console which is installed by default has a bug that prevents it from starting
 ###########################################################################
 openshift_cockpit_deployer_image='docker.io/timbordemann/cockpit-kubernetes:latest'

-# allow unencrypted connection within cluster
+# Allow unencrypted connection within cluster
+# Be careful, it's just to use a Cloud not connected to the internet, for a production target, you have to do it differently
 openshift_docker_insecure_registries=192.168.1.16/16
 ```